team-alembic/lambdajam-blast/README.md

 To start your Phoenix server:

 - Install dependencies with `mix deps.get`
+- Install `yarn` if you don't already have it `npm install -g yarn`
-- Install Node.js dependencies with `cd assets && npm install`
+- Install dependencies with `yarn install --cwd assets`
 - Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.